-4.1 The Site presently forms part of the wider Atkins campus, but is considered surplus to requirements, since Atkins consolidated its office requirements under application ref: 14/01150/FUL, granted on 26.01.2015.
-This adjacent office building, approved under ref: 14/01150/FUL, is nearing completion.

-- 4.2 The proposal seeks to demolish the existing office buildings and redevelop the Site to provide 98 flats/dwellings.
+- 4.1 The Site presently forms part of the wider Atkins campus, but is considered surplus to requirements, since Atkins consolidated its office requirements under application ref: 14/01150/FUL, granted on 26.01.2015.
+This adjacent office building, approved under ref: 14/01150/FUL, is nearing completion. - 4.2 The proposal seeks to demolish the existing office buildings and redevelop the Site to provide 98 flats/dwellings.
 The below paragraphs set out further information regarding this proposal. - 4.3 As above, planning permission was granted in 2015 under application ref: 14/01150/FUL, for a new office building at W S Atkins Ltd, Woodcote Grove.
 Condition 3 of this planning permission required existing office blocks to be demolished within 6 months of first occupation of the new building.
 The four storey Atkins office block (located at the south-eastern part of this Site in question) was identified for removal.
-This building is being demolished and it is proposed to be replaced with residential accommodation (proposed Block F). - 4.4 The proposal includes the conversion of the Grade II\ Listed building Woodcote Grove and Grade II Listed Stable Block to residential use.
-Parking, access, landscaping and other associated works are also proposed. - 4.1 A Listed Building Consent application has also been submitted in tandem with this application, under ref: 19/00998/LBA. - 4.2 The following is development is proposed:
+This building is being demolished and it is proposed to be replaced with residential accommodation (proposed Block F). - 4.4 The proposal includes the conversion of the Grade II listed building Woodcote Grove and Grade II listed Stable Block to residential use.
+Parking, access, landscaping and other associated works are also proposed. - 4.5 A Listed Building Consent application was submitted in tandem with this application, under ref: 19/00998/LBA.
+This was also deferred by Planning Committee on 23 July 2020. - 4.6 The following development is proposed: